Skip to contents

 Bayesian Network

-To model the project portfolio risks, we will use a Bayesian Network.
-The Bayesian Network will represent the dependencies between the projects, tasks, resources, and risks.
-The Bayesian Network will help us understand the relationships between the variables and make inferences about the risks.
+A Bayesian network is useful for modeling project portfolio risks.
+The Bayesian Network represents the dependencies between the projects, tasks, resources, and risks.
+The network helps in understanding the relationships between the variables and in making inferences about the risks.

-First, we need to define the nodes and edges of the Bayesian network.
+First, define the nodes and edges of the Bayesian network.
 The nodes represent the variables, and the edges represent the dependencies between the variables.
 The following code defines the nodes and edges of the Bayesian network.

 nodes <- data.frame(